dimassores/cbandits/README.md

 # Budget-Constrained Bandits with General Cost and Reward Distributions

-This repository provides implementations and simulation frameworks for various algorithms addressing the budget-constrained multi-armed bandit problem, particularly focusing on scenarios with random, potentially correlated, and heavy-tailed cost and reward distributions.
+This repository provides implementations and simulation frameworks for various algorithms addressing the budget-constrained multi-armed bandit problem, focusing on scenarios with random, potentially correlated, and heavy-tailed cost and reward distributions.
 The algorithms are based on the research presented in "Budget-Constrained Bandits over General Cost and Reward Distributions" by Caycі, Eryilmaz, and Srikant (AISTATS 2020).

 ## Table of Contents